Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Devices under test

 \section{Devices under test}

 The silicon sensors to be used in the CMS Calorimeter Endcap upgrade~\cite{HGCAL-TDR} consist of DC-coupled, planar, high resistivity ($>$3 k$\Omega$cm), p-type hexagonal silicon sensors with a crystal orientation of $<100>$ produced on 8-inch circular wafers by Hamamatsu Photonics K.K\footnote{\url{https://www.hamamatsu.com/eu/en.html}}.
 Sensors are produced in three active thicknesses and two production processes.
+The varying thicknesses are to adapt to the differences in the expected fluence in HGCAL, where the thicker sensors will be used in lower fluence regions to benefit from an initially larger signal, while the more radiation hard thin sensors will equip the high fluence regions.
 The wafers holding the 300~\textmu m and 200~\textmu m sensors are produced in the float zone (FZ) process, thinning down a 600~\textmu m thick wafer, while the wafers holding the 120~\textmu m sensors are produced in the epitaxial (EPI) process on top of a low-resistivity handling wafer thinned to $\sim$180 \textmu m thickness.
+The epitaxial process was chosen for the 120~\textmu m sensors as they would be too fragile without an additional handling wafer.
 The remaining space on the wafer is used for the fabrication of small-sized test structures \cite{dissPQC}, including the single square diodes with a side length of 5~mm used for this study.

 The samples were irradiated with neutrons to fluences between $\rm2\cdot10^{15}\,n_{eq}/cm^{2}$ and $\rm1.5\cdot10 ^{16}\,n_{eq}/cm^{2}$ in the TRIGA reactor located at the Jožef Stefan Institute in Ljubljana, Slovenia~\cite{SNOJ2012483, AMBROZIC2017140}.
+The fluence uncertainty for all samples was estimated at $10\%$ from the irradiation facility in Ljubljana.
 The samples were separated into five different batches that were annealed at the five annealing temperatures of $5.5^\circ$C, $20.5^\circ$C, $30.0^\circ$C, $40.0^\circ$C and $60.0^\circ$C. All batches contain 7 sensors with the fluences and thicknesses summarized in Table~\ref{tab:Overview}.
-The batch annealed at $40^\circ$C has only six sensors, not including a 200\,\textmu m sensor with a fluence of $\rm8\cdot10^{15}\,n_{eq}/cm^{2}$.
+The batch annealed at $40^\circ$C has only six sensors, not including a 200\,\textmu m sensor with a fluence of $\rm8\cdot10^{15}\,n_{eq}/cm^{2}$ because 2 of the 6 sensors sent for irradiation were broken during transport and no sample was available any more.

 Each sample is placed on a custom-designed 2-layer PCB with electrically conductive silver paint and wire-bonded to gold contact pads of SMA readout connectors.
 The high voltage is applied to the diode’s backside, while the n+ implant is grounded through the readout circuit.
 The implant is surrounded by a guard ring, which is grounded during the measurements.
 In order to control the temperature of the diode, in the following referred to as device under test (DUT), during measurements and annealing steps, a PT1000 resistor is glued close to the DUT.